ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 MEDicAl UsE oF SALT.
 In many cases of
 disordered stomachs, a teaspoonful of salt is a
 certain cure.
 In the violent internal pain,
 termed cholic, a teaspoonful of salt, dissolved

-in a pint of cold water, taken as soon as po
+in a pint of cold water, taken as soon as pos
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_deike_ver01:data:sn84026403:00280776026:1851012501:0210/pct:46.012592,45.372460,12.119622,2.948646/!600,600/0/default.jpg"/>
 </td>